Land diving: Ritual

 Women and girls below dance and chant, providing emotional support for the divers.

-Though the majority of the islanders are Christian, they also adhere to the ancient beliefs.
+Though the majority of the islanders are now Christian, they also adhere to the ancient beliefs.
 Before dawn on the day of the ceremony, the men undergo a ritual wash, anoint coconut oil on themselves, and decorate their bodies.
 Men wear traditional nambas and boar tusks around their necks, while women wear traditional grass skirts and go bare-breasted.
 Only the men are allowed to dive, but the dancing women provide mental support.
 Around 10 to 20 men in a village will jump.

 The platforms are at several different heights, with the most experienced diver jumping from the top.

 The ritual begins with the least experienced jumpers on the lower platforms and ends with the most experienced jumpers on the upper platforms.
 The ideal jump is high with the jumper landing close to the ground.
 The goal is to brush the shoulders against the ground.
 The higher the jump, the more bountiful the harvest.
 Before diving, the jumper can give speeches, sing songs, and make pantomimes.

 The diver crosses his arms over his chest to help prevent injury to the arms.
 The head is tucked in so his shoulders can contact the ground.
 Therefore, the divers risk a number of injuries, such as a broken neck or a concussion.
 During the dive, the jumper can reach speeds of around 45 mph.
 Right after a dive, other villagers rush in and take care of the diver.

 Land diving is a rite of passage for boys.
 Boys jump at lower platforms.

 For boys, land diving is a rite of passage.
 After circumcision at the age of around seven to eight, they can participate in the ritual.
 When a boy is ready to become a man, he land dives in the presence of his elders.
 His mother holds a favourite childhood item, for example, a piece of cloth.
 After completing the dive, the item is thrown away, demonstrating that the boy has become a man.